-I use a variety of computers, OSes and gadgets for work in IT every day and have a background in product design and hardware haxzoring.
-I think this is why I get especially annoyed when something doesn't behave the way it should?
-I know it's usually down to sloppy product development and very likely avoidable, given a bit of testing and tweaking.
-Many companies seem to do the bare minimum of product play-testing before they release stuff to the consumer.
-With complicated technology like computers this is rarely enough.
+I use a variety of computer platforms and gadgets every day and have a background in product design and hardware hacking.
+I think this is why I get especially annoyed when something doesn't work the way it should?
+I can see when it's down to sloppy product development and avoidable with a bit of playtesting and tweaking.
+Many companies seem to do the bare minimum of testing or have testing proceedures that fail to detect problems.
+They then release the results to the consumer.

-I think as a result of getting older I have far less patience with technology, I don't want to waste my time being nanny and nurse-maid to the technology.
-I've had enough positive experiences with solid, reliable devices to have developed a personal maximum hassle threshold with technology.
-So it's no wonder that when something is said to be "better" but turns out to be junk, I get a little bit peeved.
-When I was younger I might have bothered to get to the bottom of the issue, spend hours researching the problem online and maybe eventually solve it.
-Doing the manufacturer's play testing and problem solving for them.
+I have dwindling patience with technology, I don't want to be nanny and nurse-maid to the technology.
+I've had enough positive experiences with solid, reliable devices to have developed realistic performance expectations.
+When something is said to be "better" but turns out to be junk, I get a little bit peeved.
+When I was younger I might have bothered to get to the bottom of the issue, spend hours researching the problem online and maybe eventually find a solution, doing the manufacturer's play testing and problem solving for them.
 It was nearly always something annoyingly trivial that would make you wonder why they didn't fix it during the design phase or at least write some useful troubleshooting tips.

 These days I can't be bothered.
 If it doesn't work right, I'll generally put up with it for a while then replace it with something else.
-The brand gets a mental black-mark against it and I might stubbornly avoid buying anything made by that company for years (or even decades if I'm feeling particularly spiteful).
+The brand gets a mental black-mark against it and I might stubbornly avoid buying anything made by that company for aeons.

-It is kind of satisfying when other people do the same thing and a brand starts to lose marketshare.
+It is kind of satisfying when everyone does the same thing and a brand starts to lose marketshare.
 Damage to the bottom line seems to be the only way to get some brands to lift their game.
 I encourage everyone to develop and stick to a personal blacklist.
 Occasionally a brand will redeem themselves by doing what they should have all along and release something actually worthwhile.
-Given enough positive news I may even be coaxed back into the fold of loyal customerage, but this is very rare situation and has never lasted beyond a single product.
+Given enough positive news I may even be coaxed back into the fold of loyal customerage, but this is very rare situation.

-As time passes more and more brands have made it on to my personal blacklist, so my options reduce but so (in theory) does the chance of getting stung.
+As time passes and I become more of a cranky old git, more and more brands make it on to my personal blacklist, so my options reduce but so (in theory) does the chance of getting stung.
 For various reasons, I avoid giving money to the manufacturers listed below.
 Some of these are common and predictable hate-magnets, not without reason.
-My list is based on personal experience with multiple products from each manufacturer but sometimes there's one special product or experience that gets them the insta-ban-hammer.
+My list is based on personal experience with multiple products from each manufacturer but sometimes there's one "special" product or experience that gets them the insta-ban.

 Banned for lyffe: